 In past years the Archives has awarded three research grants:

 - Ian Maclean Award for archivists and other professionals who are interested in archival issues

 - Margaret George Award for talented, emerging scholars

 The National Archives and the Australian Historical Association provide postgraduate scholarships for the digitisation of records.

 The Archives also participates in collaborative research with universities and other cultural institutions through the Australian Research Council grants scheme.
-For example, the National Archives is one of the partner organisations with the Departments of Veterans' Affairs and Defence and the Australian War Memorial in the Australian National University's four-year project titled 'Serving Our Country: a history of Aboriginal and Torres Strait Islander people in the defence of Australia' which commences in 2013–14.
+For example, the National Archives is one of the partner organisations with the Departments of Veterans' Affairs and Defence and the Australian War Memorial in the Australian National University's four-year project titled 'Serving Our Country: a history of Aboriginal and Torres Strait Islander people in the defence of Australia' which commenced in June 2013.